Generic capability 4

 - How to raise any concern about safety and how to report incidents with the organisation worked in;

-- How to undertake an investigation into an incident;
+- How to investigate an incident;

 - How to notify responsible organisations about vulnerable adults when abuse or neglect is a concern;